-Designed for students who have had previous French instruction, this course fulfills the BC prescribed French learning outcomes.
+This course is designed for students who have had previous French instruction.
 Listening, speaking and writing skills are emphasized, alongside a sound grammatical understanding.
 French 10 is a continuation of French 9, which is a prerequisite for this course.
 It offers a natural progression of the scope and sequence of the French language.
 Students will be exposed to French in an engaging way through the storytelling method which will facilitate the genuine acquisition of the language.

 Mandarin Chinese 10